bgrolleman/authorizedkeys_ad/LOG.md

 * Setup document about SSH Authorized Keys script
 * Setup a small Vagrant box to test SSH login using the ssh command function
 * Create Skeleton script for SSH Authentication
+* Configure SSH to use authorizedkeyscommand
+* This seems to break logging into the machine
+* Log files are not showing any issues, going to enable debug on monday and dig a bit deeper